YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A true graft loss event is more concerning when it happens early and is associated with fresh pinpoint bleeding, a small soft tissue piece, or a wet hole where a graft was placed.
 Many patients instead see a hair shaft trapped in a crust.
 That can be frightening, but a dry scab with a hair inside it is often not a lost graft.

 Fresh bleeding plus visible tissue deserves clinic review.
 A dry flake, a short shed hair, or old brown crust usually needs a careful interpretation.
-If you cannot tell the difference, do not keep inspecting the area with your fingers.
-Photograph it once and ask the clinic to review it.
+If you see a soft tissue piece or a possible graft, do not push it back into the opening or pull at nearby crusts.
+Photograph it once, keep the area still, and ask the clinic to review it.

 Donor area bleeding is judged differently from recipient area bleeding.
 The donor area does not contain newly placed grafts, but it still contains many small extraction wounds.
 A little early oozing can happen.
 Repeated bleeding, late bleeding, worsening pain, spreading redness, discharge, or a spot that keeps opening is not something I dismiss as ordinary recovery.